NayanSayaji/learning-react-with-chai/basics of react /virtual dom.md

 # Reconciliation in React

-Absolutely!
-Here are some notes on reconciliation in React, formatted in Markdown:

-## Reconciliation in React

 In React, reconciliation is the process of efficiently updating the UI to match the most recent tree of React elements.
 This process occurs whenever there are changes in the component's state or props.